Aastha1murdia/HostelManagement/README.md

 # HostelManagement
- A website to allot rooms
+ A website to  Manage allotement of rooms